beastsaber/bsaber/src/collections/posts/diamonds-in-the-rough.md

 > 📢 **Apps are open from May 17th to May 31st**

+## What do I need to do to get started?

+There will be a lot of interest in this event and not everyone will get a spot.

+- **COACHES:** Complete the [Coaching Application](https://forms.gle/o97UTYXsNEdRxzNW8) by May 31, 2024

+- **NOVICES:** Complete the [Novice Application](https://forms.gle/2ToZ4LnWMEnj7mNW8) by May 31, 2024

 **Important Dates:**

-- Coaching & Novice Apps Close: May 24, 2024
+- Coaching & Novice Apps Close: May 31, 2024

 - Pairings Announced: June 7, 2023